News & Information

 Check 21

 To make check processing faster, federal law permits financial institutions to replace original checks with "substitute checks."
-These checks are similar in size to the original checks with a slightly reduced image of the front and back of the original check.
-The front of a substitute check states: " This is a legal copy of your check, You can use it the same way you would use the original check."
-You may use a substitute check as proof of payment just like the original check.
+These checks are similar in size to the original checks with a slightly reduced image of the front and back.
+The front states: "This is a legal copy of your check, You can use it the same way you would use the original check."

-How to make a claim for a refund?If you believe that you have suffered a loss relating to a substitute check that you received and that was posted to your account, please contact us.
-You must contact us within 40 calendar days of the date that we mailed (or otherwise delivered by a means to which you agreed) the substitute check in question or the account statement showing that the substitute check was posted to your account, whichever is later.
-We will extend this time period if you were not able to make a timely claim because of extraordinary circumstances.
+If you believe that you have suffered a loss relating to a substitute check, please contact us.
+You must contact us within 40 calendar days of the date that we mailed the substitute check or the account statement.

 Your claim must include:

-- An estimate of the amount of your loss;
+- An estimate of the amount of your loss.